-As a shift leader, you are not expected to take on responsibility for any tasks which you have not been trained to do
+As a shift leader, you are not expected to take responsibility for any tasks which you have not been trained to do

 - Wetherspoon apprenticeship academy

-- Cross-training into a different role (hotel/kitchen)
+- Training for a different role (hotel/kitchen)

 - Management academy

-- People management academy
+- Advanced management academy